Table of Contents

 What is topic clustering in SEO?

 Topic clustering is an SEO strategy that organizes content around comprehensive pillar pages with supporting articles targeting related subtopics.
-This approach builds topical authority through structured internal linking, helping search engines understand content relationships and improving organic rankings for entire topic areas rather than individual keywords.
+This approach builds topical authority through structured internal linking, helping search engines understand content relationships and improving organic rankings for entire topic areas.

 How does topic clustering improve B2B SaaS marketing results?

-Topic clustering delivers measurable improvements including 142% year-over-year traffic growth and 28% higher lead conversion rates.
-B2B SaaS companies benefit from reduced content duplication, improved organic lead quality, and better alignment between marketing content and sales conversations throughout the buyer journey.
+Topic clustering delivers 142% year-over-year traffic growth and 28% higher lead conversion rates.
+B2B SaaS companies benefit from reduced content duplication, improved organic lead quality, and better alignment between marketing content and sales conversations.

 What’s the difference between pillar pages and regular blog posts?